dariafdrv1/Dynamic-Pricing-Optimization-for-Retail-Fashion/README.md

 ## Step 3: Average Price Analysis

 The program proceeds to calculate and present the average prices for comparison.
-In this stage, the program identifies the average prices of the products belonging to the selected brands.
+In this stage, the program identifies the average current prices of the products belonging to the selected brands.
 Moreover, the program associates the results with the selected season, allowing the analysis to take into account the seasonal context of the prices.

-If data exists only for one of the two brands within the chosen category and season, the program informs the users that **one of the selected brands has no available price data** for that specific comparison.

 ## Error Handling

 An important feature of the program is the implementation of **error handling and input validation**.
 For example, if the user types a brand name incorrectly, provides only one brand instead of two, or enters a season or category that does not exist in the system (e.g., “glasses”) the program displays an error message and asks the user to enter the information again.